-With clients as a immigration lawyer in Riverside, San Diego, San Bernardino, Escondido, and Hemet, nothing seemed more unfair than rules which did not permit LPRs to show the court they deserved to be given a second chance to remain here.
+As a Rivesside immigration lawyer, nothing seemed more unfair than rules which did not permit green card holders to show the court they deserved to be given a second chance to remain here.

 It means they will not be automatically deported for certain convictions.